-During the course of this week, we will be analysing the changes being made to the Licensing Act 2003 which are due to come into force this Wednesday 25 April.
+We will be analysing the changes being made to the Licensing Act 2003 which came into force on Wednesday 25 April 2012.

 The Licensing Authority will become a responsible authority for Premises Licence applications.
 This means that the Licensing Authority itself will for the first time be able to make representations and to apply to review a Premises Licence.

 Primary Care Trusts (or Local Health Boards in Wales) will also join the list of responsible authorities and will be able to make representations regarding licensing applications and to apply for reviews.
 This means that PCTs/Local Health Boards will have to be served with applications for new Premises Licences and variations thereof.